What is a transverse flute?

-We love Thomann’s beginner instruments because they offer everything you need and have a price/performance ratio that is hard to match.
+We love Thomann's beginner instruments because they offer everything you need and have a value for money that is hard to match.
 This flute is an example of this.
 It has some wonderful features, such as its manufacturing materials, attractive design and the great sound it produces.

-For the manufacture of this flute, Thomann has used nickel silver for the entire length of the body.
-It is a material widely used in the manufacture of inexpensive instruments.
-But this does not mean that their quality and durability is poor.
-On the contrary, it is very good, as it has a high resistance to breakage and torsion, so it does not bend or lose its shape.
+For the manufacture of this flute, Thomann has used nickel silver for the entire length of the body. it's a material widely used in the manufacture of inexpensive instruments.
+But this doesn't mean that their quality and durability is poor.
+On the contrary, it has a high resistance to breakage and torsion, so it won't bend or lose its shape.

-In addition, in the assembly of the mechanism, adjustments have been implemented in the screws made partially of resistant ABS plastic that generate many benefits in terms of durability and fixation.
+In addition, in the assembly of the mechanism, adjustments have been implemented in the screws made partially of resistant ABS plastic that generate many benefits in terms of durability and fixedness.

 The Thomann FL-200R flute features twelve open-design cymbals, making it easy to play and providing other sound benefits.
-In addition, the alpaca of which it is made enhances the sound displacement, which, although not as good as that of flutes made of silver, is sufficient for beginners.
+In addition, the alpaca of which it's made enhances the sound displacement, which, although not as good as that of flutes made of silver, is sufficient for beginners.